-Read a sneak peak of Blood Awakening
+Read a sneak peek of Blood Awakening

 Marquis Silivasi stood silently in the shadows.
 He watched as the last of the humans made their way from the graveside ceremony following Joelle Parker’s funeral.
 He had come to pay his respects but was unable to face the human family whose lineage he had known for centuries.
 Having to tell Kevin Parker the news of his daughter’s death had been one of the worst moments of Marquis’s life, and he had lived a very, very long time.
 His regret was insufferable, his shame for being unable to save her…almost unbearable.

 Shimmering out of view, he materialized deep within the Dark Moon Forest at yet another recent grave site—that of his little brother, Shelby.
 It was the first time he had visited the final resting place since the tragic loss.
 The first time he had seen the simple white granite marker lying over the desolate plot: Shelby Silivasi.
 Honored Brother and Beloved Twin.

 Marquis ran a trembling hand through his thick black hair.
 The pressing moisture of tears stung his deeply troubled eyes.
 Shelby had only been five-hundred years old when he died, the same age as his twin, Nachari, but the difference was, Nachari had lived to graduate the Romanian University.
 Nachari had lived to reach the status of Master Vampire.

 Shelby, on the other hand, had stopped just short of receiving such an honored distinction because he had found his blood destiny: the one human woman chosen by the gods to be his mate, Dalia Montano.

 His one opportunity to avoid the ultimate curse of his kind.